DataFire/Integrations/integrations/generated/google_manufacturers/README.md

 * output [Product](#product)

 ### accounts.products.update
-Inserts or updates the product in a Manufacturer Center account.
+Inserts or updates the attributes of the product in a Manufacturer Center account.

+Creates a product with the provided attributes.
+If the product already exists, then all attributes are replaced with the new ones.
 The checks at upload time are minimal.
 All required attributes need to be present for a product to be valid.
-Issues may show up later after the API has accepted an update for a product and it is possible to overwrite an existing valid product with an invalid product.
-To detect this, you should retrieve the product and check it for issues once the updated version is available.
+Issues may show up later after the API has accepted a new upload for a product and it is possible to overwrite an existing valid product with an invalid product.
+To detect this, you should retrieve the product and check it for issues once the new version is available.

-Inserted or updated products first need to be processed before they can be retrieved.
-Until then, new products will be unavailable, and retrieval of updated products will return the original state of the product.
+Uploaded attributes first need to be processed before they can be retrieved.
+Until then, new products will be unavailable, and retrieval of previously uploaded products will return the original state of the product.

 ```js